aaronaddleman/aaronaddleman.github.io/_posts/2010-07-28-using-os-x-to-convert-wma-to-mp3-for-free.md

 ---
 layout: post
-title: "Using VLC to Convert WMA to MP3 for free "
+title: "Using VLC to Convert WMA to MP3 for free"
 description: "How to convert WMA files into MP3 for free using the open source program called VLC."
 tags: [os-x]
 image: